Law Offices of Jordan Dyke

 While all closing documents must be signed in front of a Georgia attorney, we understand that sometimes everyone isn’t able to make it to our office to sign a tall stack of papers.
 Virtual closings are not permitted under Georgia Law, but there is an option if you can’t make it to closing.

 Name an attorney-in-fact!
 Simple!
-If and whenever possible, we can conduct your closing with someone acting as your client’s attorney-in-fact.
+If and whenever possible, we’d love to conduct your closing with someone here in our office acting as your attorney-in-fact.
+Let us do the work for you and you can stay safely at home!

 Email has been a standard form of communication since the late eighties, and internet-based email has been around as long as Paul’s Boutique by the Beastie Boys, Bill and Ted’s Excellent Adventure, and The Simpsons.
-Email is quick and efficient.
+Email is quick.
+Email is efficient.
 And nowadays, with almost everyone carrying around one model of smartphone or another, email is literally in everyone’s pocket.
 It’s been around for over thirty years.
 It’s going nowhere.
 It’s here to stay.

 And for ease of use in sending and receiving documents, email can’t be beat.
 Sure, there are still fax machines around, but really, who is carrying a fax machine with them in their purse?